 Erica Moore plays the French horn in the Warwick Valley High School Wind Ensemble, Symphony Orchestra, Jazz Band and Low Brass Choir.

-She participates in numerous All-County festivals, Area All-State performances, and two All-State NYSSMA festivals in Rochester, N.Y.
+She participates in numerous All-County festivals, Area All-State performances, and two All-State NYSSMA festivals in Rochester.

-During the summer of 2008, she had the opportunity to work with musicians from the Philadelphia Symphony Orchestra in the New York State Summer School of the Arts’ School of the Orchestral Studies program under the direction of conductor Luis Biava.
+During Summer 2008, she had the opportunity to work with musicians from the Philadelphia Symphony Orchestra in the New York State Summer School of the Arts’ School of the Orchestral Studies program under the direction of conductor Luis Biava.
 At NYSSSA, she attended master classes with French hornist Jeffry Kirschen.

-During the summer of 2009, she toured Germany and Austria with the America Music Abroad Empire Tour, performing several concerts in the musical cities of Leipzig, Salzburg, and Vienna.
+During Summer 2009, she toured Germany and Austria with the America Music Abroad Empire Tour, performing several concerts in the musical cities of Leipzig, Salzburg, and Vienna.

 Kaitlyn Mesic performs with the orchestra and student quartets at Goshen High School.

 She studied violin with Keely Gould and Emily Faxon for the seven years before winning the award in 2010.
 She participates in many All-County and Area All-State music festivals.
 For the six summers before her award, she attended Crane Youth Music at SUNY Potsdam, playing in quartets and the symphony orchestra.